vmware/photon/docs/photon_admin/Photon-RPM-OSTree-Install-or-rebase-to-Photon-OS-2.0.md

 ## Installing an RPM-OSTree host

-Photon OS 2.0 installer no longer includes a UI option to deploy a host manually - either against a default or a custom server repo, and also there is no official online Photon OS 2.0 OSTree repo published.
-This is now completely customer driven.
 Automated host install is supported, as explained in [Chapter 7.2 Automated install of a custom host via kickstart](Photon-RPM-OSTree-7-Installing-a-host-against-a-custom-server-repository.md#72-automated-install-of-a-custom-host-via-kickstart).

 ## Rebasing a host from Photon 1.0 to 3.0